Kidderminster Harriers F.C.: Back to the Conference

 Strong early form in the 2013–14 season found them in 2nd place which could not be sustained.
 In November 2013, Steve Burr walked out on Harriers to speak to Forest Green Rovers.
 The talks broke down and Burr returned to Harriers where the league form dipped rapidly.
-Harriers enjoyed a fine cup run beating League Two side Newport County in the second round and holding League One side Peterborough United 0–0 at Aggborough in the third round.
-However, Burr did not get chance to see the replay as a heavy 6–0 defeat away to Luton Town saw him sacked as Harriers manager on 7 January 2014.
+Harriers enjoyed a fine cup run defeating League Two side Newport County in the second round and holding League One side Peterborough United 0–0 at Aggborough in the third round.
+However, Burr did not get chance to see the replay as a heavy 6–0 defeat away to Luton Town saw him dismissed as Harriers manager on 7 January 2014.
 On 8 January, Andy Thorn was appointed manager, winning his first game in charge 3–0 at home to Salisbury, Joe Lolley's first hat trick for the club and last league game as a move to Huddersfield Town was looming.
-Having agreed to let Lolley stay for the FA Cup replay, Lolley then netted the winning goal in a famous 3–2 win away to Peterborough United.
+Having agreed to let Lolley stay for the FA Cup replay, Lolley then netted the winning goal in a 3–2 win away to Peterborough United.
 The next day, Lolley moved to Huddersfield Town for a fee in the region of £250,000 having only been at the club for 6 months.
 Harriers league form dipped after the departure of Lolley and strain of the FA Cup run as Thorn was sacked after 54 days in charge following a run of only 3 wins in 10 games which also included the 1–0 FA Cup Fourth-round loss to Premier League Sunderland.
 On 5 March, Burr's former number two Gary Whild was appointed Harriers manager for the final 13 games until the end of the season.
 Under Whild, Harriers lost only 1 of the last 13 games, but 6 draws meant that Harriers fell just short of the play-offs finishing the season in 7th.